IdealChain/signal-media-exporter/README.md

 * `outputDir`: Output directory for media files, as a relative or absolute path.
 Inside this directory, subdirectories for the sender numbers or names will be created.
 * `includeExpiringMessages`: Whether to include media files from messages that are set to expire in the future.
-* `ownNumber`: Your own phone number, for mapping outgoing messages that have no sender number set.
-Phone numbers must be complete including the country code.
 * `map`: If you include this dict, only the media files sent by the listed numbers will be exported, and the supplied name will be used for the `outputDir` subdirectories (including your own number).
 If omitted, all media files will be exported using the senders' numbers as subdirectories.
+Phone numbers must be complete including the country code.